Breechloader: Firearms

+16th century (Late Medieval Period)

 Breech-loading firearms are known from the 16th century.
 Henry VIII possessed one, which he apparently used as a hunting gun to shoot birds.
 Meanwhile, in China, an early form of breech-loading musket, known as the Che Dian Chong, was known to have been created in the second half of the 16th century for the Ming dynasty's arsenals.
 Like all early breech-loading fireams, gas leakage was a limitation and danger present in the weapon's mechanism.

+18th century (Early Modern Period)

 More breech-loading firearms were made in the early 18th century.
 One such gun known to have belonged to Philip V of Spain, and was manufactured circa 1715, probably in Madrid.
 It came with a ready-to load reusable cartridge.

 Patrick Ferguson, a British Army officer, developed in 1772 the Ferguson rifle, a breech-loading flintlock firearm.
 Roughly two hundred of the rifles were manufactured and used in the Battle of Brandywine, during the American Revolutionary War, but shortly after they were retired and replaced with the standard Brown Bess musket.
-In turn the American army, after getting some experience with muzzle-loaded rifles in the late 18th century, adopted the second standard breech-loading firearm in the world, M1819 Hall rifle, and in larger numbers than the Ferguson rifle.
+In turn the American army, after getting some experience with muzzle-loaded rifles in the late 18th century, adopted the first standard breech-loading rifle in the world, M1819 Hall rifle, and in larger numbers than the Ferguson rifle.

+19th century (Victorian Period)

-About the same time and later on into the mid-19th century, there were attempts in Europe at an effective breech-loader.
+From the late 18th century to early 19th century, and later on into the mid-19th century, there were attempts in Europe at an effective breech-loader.
 There were concentrated attempts at improved cartridges and methods of ignition.

 In Paris in 1808, in association with French gunsmith François Prélat, Jean Samuel Pauly created the first fully self-contained cartridges: the cartridges incorporated a copper base with integrated mercury fulminate primer powder (the major innovation of Pauly), a round bullet and either brass or paper casing.
 The cartridge was loaded through the breech and fired with a needle.
 The needle-activated central-fire breech-loading gun would become a major feature of firearms thereafter.
 The corresponding firearm was also developed by Pauly.
 Pauly made an improved version, which was protected by a patent on 29 September 1812.

-The Pauly cartridge was further improved by the French gunsmith Casimir Lefaucheux in 1828, by adding a pinfire primer, but Lefaucheux did not register his patent until 1835: a pinfire cartridge containing powder in a card-board shell.
+The Pauly cartridge was further improved by the French gunsmith Casimir Lefaucheux in 1828, by adding a pinfire primer, but Lefaucheux did not register his patent until 1835: a pinfire cartridge containing powder in a cardboard shell.